BernhardBaumrock/RockMigrations/README.md

 ## Example

-Please see the file `MigrationsExample.module.php` for a sample setup: https://github.com/BernhardBaumrock/RockMigrations/blob/master/examples/MigrationsExample.module.php
+Please copy the file `MigrationsExample.module.php` to `site/modules` and install it to see an example of how I'm mostly using RockMigrations at the moment: https://github.com/BernhardBaumrock/RockMigrations/blob/master/examples/MigrationsExample.module.php

 Some examples of outdated techniques I'm not using any more are in the old readme file: https://github.com/BernhardBaumrock/RockMigrations/blob/fdd763485ca572d45143067d4966d9f49c572a95/README.md